-On an annual basis, each Approved Vendor is required submit an Annual Report of the contracts and systems in its portfolio.427 The Annual Report serves as the basis for verifying that RECs from projects are being delivered to the applicable utility, and, absent corrective actions taken by the Approved Vendor, will be used to determine what actions should be taken by the utilities to enforce the contractual requirements that RECs are delivered, including, but not limited to, drawing on collateral.
-Additionally, the Annual Report will be used by the Agency to consider the ongoing eligibility of an Approved Vendor to continue participation in the program.
+On an annual basis, each Approved Vendor is required submit an Annual Report of the contracts and systems in its portfolio.
+The Annual Report serves as the basis for verifying that RECs from projects are being delivered to the applicable utility, and, absent corrective actions taken by the Approved Vendor, will be used to determine what actions should be taken by the utilities to enforce the contractual requirements that RECs are delivered, including, but not limited to, drawing on collateral.

-424 All RECs must be delivered to the counterparty in the delivery year when produced, regardless of any overproduction under the contract.
+&lt;sup>478 All RECs must be delivered to the counterparty in the delivery year when produced, regardless of any overproduction under the contract.
 See Docket No. 17-0838, Final Order dated April 3, 2018 at 129.